Catch up on our ‘Climate Justice, the Missing Voices’ webinar

 Vanessa Conroy is a policy specialist who worked on Ireland's first report examining the inclusion of women and communities in climate policies.
 Vanessa focused on learning from ‘Feminist Communities for Climate Justice’, a joint project between the National Women’s Council and Community Work Ireland, examining climate justice through a feminist and community work lens.

-Check out this fascinating overview below!
+Also, check out this fascinating overview in the video below!

 Sumaya Mohammed is a youth climate justice activist from Cork and founder of the Students’ Climate Action Network (SCAN), a national network of students and teachers advocating for climate justice.
 Sumaya offered the perspective of young people and their passion and impatience for progress.
 “We see mainstream environmentalism is historically being dominated by white middle-class perspectives...”
 Sumaya highlighted her experience at COP conferences as “dystopian and needing reform”.